AndreRatzenberger/schwarm/minimalism.md

 Provider have three types of possible lifecycle options:

-    Singleton (a single instance for all agent) scoped (a single instance per agent)
+    global (a single instance for all agent) scoped (a single instance per agent)
     just-in-time (a new instance gets created if the provider is needed, then it is gone again)